Exotic ‘dinosaur-like’ turtle that can bite through bone found in Cumbria

 The turtle is now in the care of the local vets, who have been described as the “heroes” of the story.

-The animals are known for their stocky armoured carapcae, which gives them a prehistoric appearance that often draws comparisons to dinosaurs.
+The animals are known for their stocky armoured carapace, which gives them a prehistoric appearance that often draws comparisons to dinosaurs.

 Unlike other species of snapping turtles, their eyes are located on the sides of their head rather than their front, while their tails are long and thick.

-They usually can grown to some 80 to 100cm and weigh between 70 to 90kg, and usually live to around 45 years.
+They usually grow to some 80 to 100cm and weigh between 70 to 90kg, and live to around 45 years.

 According to the Britannica website, they are capable of exterting a force of several hundred newtons, and can easily break bone and have been known to sever human fingers.